emmercm/www/src/blog/_pin-gha-action-digests.md

 }
 ```

 When you merge this config file, Renovate will immediately create a pull request pinning all of your un-pinned GitHub Actions.
-Then, it will
+Then, it will keep the commit SHAs updated with automatic pull requests just as if

 ## Drawbacks

+Commit SHA pinning

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/